Addiction | 4 min read

 Can You Quit Drinking Alcohol Cold Turkey?

-If your body is accustomed to heavy alcohol use, it can be dangerous to quit drinking without medical advice and supervision.
+If your body is accustomed to heavy alcohol use, it can be dangerous to quit drinking without medical advice and supervision as the symptoms of alcohol withdrawal can be dangerous.
 If you or a loved one suspects you are suffering from alcohol use disorder, call and speak with an alcohol addiction treatment center as soon as possible.

 It’s Never too Late to Get Help With an Alcohol Addiction